ministryofjustice/hmpps-learner-records-api/README.md

 ## Endpoints

 The service provides the following endpoints to consumers.
-* `/match/:id` - Search for a learner's ULN via their NOMIS ID
+* `GET /match/:nomisId` - Search for a learner's ULN via their NOMIS ID
+* `POST /match/:nomisId` - Confirm a match between a learner's NOMIS ID and ULN
-* `/learners` - Search for a learner's ULN via their demographic data
+* `POST /learners` - Search for a learner's ULN via their demographic data
-* `/learner-events` - Request a learner's learning record via their ULN
+* `POST /learner-events` - Request a learner's learning record via their ULN

 ### `GET:/match/:id`
 This endpoint is to search for a ULN given a NOMIS ID.
 The response will